rafaewaqarqazi/bumobiledetailing-api/Readme.md

-# Intake API
+# BU Mobile Detailing API

-This is a Koa API server for the Intake App.
+This is a Koa API server for the BU Mobile Detailing App.

 ## Getting Started